styxit/HTPC-Manager/README.md

-If your missing something dont be afraid to make a request :)
+If you're missing something don't be afraid to make a request :)

 See here for full list:
 https://github.com/Hellowlol/HTPC-Manager/compare/styxit:master...master2